23 Best Beekeeping Books

 A classic title that has been around for a while, Beeswax Alchemy remains one of the most recommended books for learning how to make things with beeswax.

-You can learn to make beeswax candles, homemade furniture polish, diy body butters and more.
+You can learn to make beeswax candles, homemade beeswax furniture polish, diy body butters and more.
 The possibilities are endless.

 If you are a beekeeper who has moved beyond the first year or two of the hobby, perhaps you want to delve a bit deeper into honey bee knowledge.
+We all want to understand our colonies better in hopes of helping them be healthier and more productive.

-12. The Beekeeper’s Problem Solver: 100 Common Problems Explored and Explained
+The Beekeeper’s Problem Solver: 100 Common Problems Explored and Explained

 James Tew – Quarry Books – 2015

 In spite of all the preparation in the world, things don’t always go just the way we beekeepers hope.
 Problems do arrive in beekeeping regardless of our best efforts.
+In this book, author James Tew, outlines some of the most common problems and tribulations experienced with bee hives.

-13. Increase Essentials
+Increase Essentials

 Lawrence John Conner – Wicwas Press-2014